Amethyst View

 According to GIA classification, Amethyst is a Type II Gemstone.
 This means it is typically found with few inclusions.

-The "Eye-Clean" Mandate: Unlike Emeralds (Type III), where inclusions ("jardin") are accepted and even prized, Amethyst must be eye-clean to be considered investment grade.
-Visible inclusions in an amethyst drastically reduce its value because the material is abundant enough that clean stones are readily available.
+The "Eye-Clean" Mandate: Unlike Emeralds (Type III), where inclusions ("jardin") are accepted and even prized, Amethyst must be eye-clean to be considered heirloom grade.
+Visible inclusions in an amethyst drastically reduce its desirability because the material is abundant enough that clean stones are readily available.

 Common Inclusions & Diagnostic Value